 Whether periods are regular

-Whether spotting occurs between periods or after sex
+Whether spotting occurs between periods

 When symptoms occur in relation to periods